The Goode Lab at Brandeis University

 We are very proud of our undergraduate researchers and the passion they exhibit in their benchwork!

-Undergraduates start in our lab as media technicians (paid hourly) with the potential to transition into a research position (volunteer, unpaid).
+Undergraduates start in our lab as laboratory technicians (paid hourly) with the potential to transition into a research position (volunteer, unpaid).
 Research positions are not guaranteed and are dependent on whether you have proven that you are reliable and pay attention to detail, and that a PhD student or postdoc in the lab is available and willing to mentor you.

 It is important for undergraduate researchers to realize that mentoring you takes a substantial commitment of time and energy from the graduate student or postdoc mentor, as well as the PI.
 This partnership is successful ONLY when the mentee is committed to and passionate about the research they are contributing to, and putting substantial effort and energy into it.
 So, we ask that undergraduate applicants please seriously consider their personal goals and motivations before applying.